bcgov/healthgateway/Testing/k6/webapp/options/README.md

 HG_KEY is the Akamai Queue-IT api key to bypass the queue.
 HG_ENV is a choice of dev, test   (for production use the URL setting) HG_URL overrides the default url that is build from the environment setting.
-Use this for testin
+HG_ENV has no effect when this is used.

 ### Example CLI call:
 ```bash